 - Environmental Protection and Enhancement Act

 Weed control forms a key condition of the reclamation process on all dispositions.
-Act also places restrictions on pesticide use for weed control.
+The act also places restrictions on pesticide use for weed control.

 - Code of Practice for Pesticides

 Details the safe handling, use and application of pesticides to ensure environmental protection.
 Section 11 deals with Forest Management Pesticide use and Section 12 involves Industrial Vegetation Management.

 Controlling weeds increases expenses for municipalities, producers and property owners.
 Section 28 regulates forest pest control.

 Designed to prevent the import, export or spread of pests that can injure plants or their by-products, or have potential to do so.
 Section 6(1) and 7(1) and (2) deals with import and export.

 Regulates inspection, testing, quality and sale of seeds in Canada.
 Weed Seeds Order lists the allowable amounts in seed being brought into Canada.